zzh8829/zihao/hugo/content/post/basic-neural-network-for-mnist-with-keras.md

 +++

-This is a simple tutorial on a basic 97% accruate nueral network model for MNIST.
-This model contains multiple RELU layer and 2 dropouts layer with a softmax for prediction.
+This is a simple tutorial on a basic 97% accurate neural network model for MNIST digit classification.
+This model contains multiple RELU layers and dropouts layers with a softmax layer for prediction.
 <!--more-->

-Only less than 30s of training time is required on my 15 inch macbook.
-I strongly recommend jupyter notebook, but normal python terminal is fine too.
+Only less than 30 seconds of training time is required on my 15 inch Macbook.
+I strongly recommend using jupyter notebook, but normal python terminal is fine too.

 ``` bash
 # install some libraries if don't have them